Masterminds – How to Join and What to Expect

 Often, networking might seem like a chore.

 The thought of going to happy hours, meetings, or always keeping your business cards on hand can be time-consuming.
-With a mastermind group, however, you have an easy, built-in way to network.
+With a mastermind group, however, you have an easy, built-in way to build your network.
 Networking within a mastermind group is natural and organic, even after the group ends.

 Use your mastermind group to forge relationships.